syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/GettingStarted.md

 ## Hiding the trail zeros

-The trailing zeros after the decimal digit can be removed by using the property  [HideTrailingZeros](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~HideTrailingZeros.html).
+The trailing zeros after the decimal digit can be removed using the [HideTrailingZeros](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~HideTrailingZeros.html) property.

 {% tabs %}